 The Big Sleuth Birmingham 2017

-A trail of painted bears around Birmingham during the summer of 2017 for 10 weeks.
-There was two bears in Central Square.
+This involved a trail of painted bears around Birmingham during the summer of 2017 for 10 weeks.
+There were two bears in Central Square.

-Bear'indleyplace by artist Jennifer Shufflebottom.
-The sponsor was Brindleyplace.
+Here's "Bear'indleyplace" by artist Jennifer Shufflebottom.
+The sponsor was again Brindleyplace.

 Bear'indleyplace (by artist Jennifer Shufflebottom) in Central Square (July 2017).
 Photography by Elliott Brown